-So What is the Best Forehand Grip to use in Tennis?
+So What is the Best Grip to use?

-If you are an adult beginner or an older player then I would recommend using the Eastern Forehand Grip as it gives you a good mix of power and spin.
-In my opinion it is also much easier to learn as a beginner as the stroke feels natural and more intuitive than the other forehand options.
+If you are an adult beginner or an older player then I would recommend using the Eastern Grip for your forehand as it gives you a good balance between power and spin.

-I wouldn’t recommend that anyone opts for the western forehand as it is a very difficult grip to master as its weaknesses outweights its strengths (especially at the recreational level) so I would stick to using an eastern or semi western forehand.
+I wouldn’t recommend that anyone opts for the Western as it is very difficult to master as its weaknesses outweigh its strengths (especially at the recreational level) so I would stick to using an Eastern or SW grip.